 Take action today.
 Share this information with everyone you care about.
 Lives are at stake and your actions can mean the difference between life and death.

-By Mary Newman, SCA Foundation
+By Mary Newman, Sudden Cardiac Arrest Foundation